Niyo: If NHL drafts NFL's plan, it could give Red Wings fans a lift

 But the precedent Roger Goodell & Co. set by holding their draft remotely offers an easy blueprint for the other major U.S. pro sports leagues to follow.
 An incentive, too, as the three-day event drew an average audience of 8.4 million viewers, a 35% increase over its previous high.
 For broadcast partners starved for live content, that’s a serious lifeline.
 For the NHL, it’s also a way to stay relevant — generating interest before, during and after the draft — for a league that doesn’t have nearly the same clout as the NFL.

 There are details that will need to be hashed out, and obstacles to clear before a draft can proceed in the NHL.
 It starts with figuring out the lottery, and the good news there for Detroit is the league is expected to use teams’ points percentage to determine the odds.
-(The Red Wings would have the best odds of landing the No. 1 pick at 18.5%, and a nearly 50% shot at a top-three pick.)
+The Red Wings, with a league-worst 39 points in 71 games, would have an 18.5 percent shot at the No. 1 pick, and a nearly 50% shot at a top-three pick.
+(If the NHL opts to revert to the pre-2012 lottery rules, as some have suggested, Detroit would be assured of a top-two pick.)

 More: Germany's Tim Stutzle could join countryman Moritz Seider in Wings' rebuild

 Sure, that leaves open the possibility a team could win the lottery, draft 18-year-old star Alexis Lafrenière, then also win the Cup, assuming there’s a resumption of regular-season play.
 But that’s an even longer shot, frankly.
-And several teams are pushing back against the idea, our old friend Brendan Shanahan — now the Toronto Maple Leafs president — probably said it best, telling a local radio station there last week, “While we know what we’re doing now, which is not anything, we should get (the draft) out of the way and take care of it in June.”
+And several teams are pushing back against the idea.
+Our old friend Brendan Shanahan — now the Toronto Maple Leafs president — probably said it best, telling a local radio station there last week, “While we know what we’re doing now, which is not anything, we should get (the draft) out of the way and take care of it in June.”

-Team that were on the playoff bubble before the season was paused with a dozen or so games remaining would have a legitimate gripe.
+Teams that were on the playoff bubble before the season was paused with a dozen or so games remaining would have a legitimate gripe.
 There’s also the question of how the league might handle draft-related trades and conditional picks.
 The traditional late-June draft — right before the start of free agency — typically generates a ton of trade activity.
 But that won’t be the case if there’s still part of a season to be played, right?

 “A lot of trades happened at the deadline (in February) that were contingent on what happens with that team in the playoffs or that player in the playoffs,” Boston Bruins president Cam Neely said during a virtual town hall with the team’s season ticket-holders last week.
 “It could affect your draft choice.
 A lot of things have to be worked out to have the draft prior to finding out who the Stanley Cup champion is.”